 Out of hours

-Outside of normal hours we offer a 24 hour emergency service to clients.
+Outside of normal hours we offer a 24-hour emergency service.
 Telephone as normal and you will hear a message explaining we are closed; select the emergency option and you will be diverted to the emergency service contact immediately.

 Dental care is as important for our pet as it is for us, bad breath is not normal!
 Did you know that dental disease can lead to many other problems, including heart, kidney and liver disease?